mieko/sr-captcha/index.md

 I had never done this before, so I thought it'd be interesting.
 The following is the result of two, six-hour sessions of hacking after work.

-I planned on calling this a success if I could hit better than one-third accuracy, as I doubted so few fails would set off any alarms.
+I planned on calling this a success if I could hit one-third accuracy.
+I doubted so few fails would set off any alarms.
 Also, the site session would allow me to get a lot of mileage out of one successful login.

 I ended up being able to do a lot better than that.